Haris Sudarno

-Haris Sudarno (born 17 December 1941) is an Indonesian retired army general and politician who served as a member of the House of Representatives from 1995 until 1997.
+Haris Sudarno (17 December 1941 – 3 August 2025) is an Indonesian retired army general and politician who served as a member of the House of Representatives from 1995 until 1997.
 Previously, he was the commander of the Brawijaya (East Java) Regional Military Command from 1993 to 1995.

 Early life

 Haris was born on 17 December 1941 in Trangkil, a small village 10 km from the Pati Regency in Central Java.
 Haris's father, Sodiwirjo, died while he was six years old.
 His mother re-married several years later to a Dutch plantation employee who was a religious teacher.
 Haris was taught to read the Quran by his stepfather.

 Haris entered elementary school in 1949 and completed it in 1955.
 According to a later interview, Haris recalled being always elected as the class chairman.
 Similarly, while he was in junior high school and high school, he was appointed as chairman for sports in his school, and later as the chairman of the school union.
 Later on, he was elected as the all-Pati student leader.

 After completing his high school education in 1961, Haris applied to the engineering, agriculture, and science major of the Gadjah Mada University.
 He was accepted at the National Military Academy in 1962 and joined the infantry corps.
 He graduated from the academy in 1965 and was commissioned as an infantry second lieutenant.